 - Date of birth

-When you get prequalified and would like final approval on the loan, you’ll typically be asked to provide:
+When you decide to submit a full application, you’ll typically be asked to provide:

 - Bank account information

 - Pay stubs

 - Tax forms

 Some lenders might ask for some of these documents during the prequalification process.
 To save you time and minimize hassle, you might want to start gathering financial documents when beginning your search.

 A lot of lenders will list these requirements on their website.
 If you have any questions or would like greater specifics, you can always reach out and speak to a loan expert to gather more information.

 What Kind of Credit Score Do You Need to Get a Personal Loan?

 While it depends largely on the lender, the minimum credit score you’ll need to get a personal loan usually falls anywhere between 600 to 700.
 Generally speaking, the higher your score, the better your chances of approval, as well as the most competitive rates and terms.
 Lenders will also consider your debt history and whether you own a home.